LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

    List of general remarks about the entity using *Topic-Text* pairs where both the topic and the text must be atoms.
 ``see_also``
-   List of related entities (using the entity indentifiers, which can be atoms or compound terms).
+   List of related entities (using the entity identifiers, which can be atoms or compound terms).

 For example: